I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winspool/nf-winspool-extdevicemode.md

 ## -remarks
 <p>The <b>ExtDeviceMode</b> function calls the <b>DocumentProperties</b> function (described in the Windows SDK documentation) to display a property sheet that allows a user to select printer options such as paper size, paper orientation, and output quality.
 Printer drivers written for Windows 3.x and Windows 9x use this function. </p>

-<p>The <b>ExtDeviceMode</b> function calls the <b>DocumentProperties</b> function (described in the Windows SDK documentation) to display a property sheet that allows a user to select printer options such as paper size, paper orientation, and output quality.
-Printer drivers written for Windows 3.x and Windows 9x use this function. </p>

 ## -requirements
 <table>
 <tr>